opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - [x] Leave the default SonarQube version as it is

-Set the SonarQube server URL under `Manage Jenkins` :material-arrow-right: `System` :material-arrow-right: `SonarQube Installations`
+Set the SonarQube server URL under `Manage Jenkins > System > SonarQube Installations`

 - Server Name: `sonar` _(This name will be used later in the job pipeline)_